fpinvidio/newsfeat/README.md

 About 10K were successfully extracted as json files in a specific directory structure.
 For that reason some pre-processing was needed before running the indexing.
 A script that searched through the directories, found the files, parsed the extracted news json and generated txts with the article text as a line was implemented.
 The script called [news-processor](https://github.com/fpinvidio/newsfeat/blob/master/scripts/news-processor.py) user for this operation is available in the scripts folder.
-About a 5% of the articles were a default maintenance message from NY Times, those were excluded from the dataset.
+About a 5% of the articles contained a default maintenance message from NY Times and those were excluded from the dataset.
 Additionally, the extracted json information was stored in a MongoDB database for simplifying information querying.

 #### Search engine feature

-News data was correctly indexed and Okapi BM25 is being used for the search engine feature.
+News data was correctly indexed and Okapi BM25 is currently being used for the search engine feature.
-Initially metapy was used in the project for searching, due to encountered errors which difficulted the realization of the project it was changed for [Whoosh](https://whoosh.readthedocs.io/en/latest/), a fast search engine library for python and continuing using Okapi BM25 as algorithm for ranking.
+Initially metapy was used in the project for searching, due to encountered errors which difficulted the integration with the web framework it was changed for [Whoosh](https://whoosh.readthedocs.io/en/latest/), a fast search engine library for python.
+And we continued using Okapi BM25 as the main algorithm for ranking.
 Indexing of the dataset is required prior for searching.
-For that, the [indexer.py](https://github.com/fpinvidio/newsfeat/blob/master/htdocs/newsfeat/indexer.py) has the Indexer class with an index method.
+For that, the [indexer.py](https://github.com/fpinvidio/newsfeat/blob/master/htdocs/newsfeat/indexer.py) script has the Indexer class with an index method that iterates over all the files and generates the index.
 ```python
 class Indexer:
     def __init__(self, root, idx_path):